 The Master of Science Programme in Psychology comprises a total of 120 higher education credits, including a Master’s thesis of 30 credits.
 The programme provides specialisation and breadth in the field of psychology.
-The aim of the programme is to provide you with a Master’s degree firmly based in current research and to offer broad career opportunities.
+The aim of the programme is to provide you with a Master’s degree firmly based on current research and to offer broad career opportunities.

 Within the programme, you have the possibility of selecting courses of your own interest.
 Please note that the programme does not lead to a licence as a clinical psychologist.

 The first semester focuses on theoretical and practical tools for psychology.
-The students get a grounding in philosophy of psychology and cognitive science, which encompasses both current areas like embodied and extended cognition as well as the enduring questions about free will, consciousness and the role of folk psychology.
+The students get a grounding in the philosophy of psychology and cognitive science, which encompasses both current areas like embodied and extended cognition as well as the enduring questions about free will, consciousness and the role of folk psychology.
 Students participate in day labs with prominent researchers in different subfields, getting hands-on experience with the range of research methods used in the department.
 Students will also learn advanced methods and statistics, including Bayesian statistics.

-In the second semester students can choose two of the following courses: Social Psychology, Developmental Psychology, Personality Psychology or methods in Abnormal Psychology for the first half semester.
+In the second semester, students can choose two of the following courses: Social Psychology, Developmental Psychology, Personality Psychology or methods in Abnormal Psychology for the first half semester.
 The second half semester comprises empirical work in any of those fields.

-During the fourth and last semester students complete the programme by writing a Master’s thesis, where they will demonstrate and enhance their understanding of theories and empirical research methods.
+During the fourth and last semester, students complete the programme by writing a Master’s thesis, where they will demonstrate and enhance their understanding of theories and empirical research methods.

-Features of this programme:
+Features of this programme

-• Advanced methodology and statistics courses
+- Advanced methodology and statistics courses.

-• Flexible structure, elective courses
+Flexible structure, elective courses.

-• Option to write your Master’s thesis as part ofcutting-edge research projects
+Option to write your Master’s thesis as part of cutting-edge research projects.

 Courses and number of credits: Theory and Practice of Science in Psychology (15), Advanced Scientific Methods in Psychology (15), Developmental Psychology (7.5), Personality Psychology (7.5), Social Psychology (7,5) or Methods in Abnormal Psychology (7.5), Empirical Work in Social, Development, Personality or Abnormal Psychology (15), Cognitive Neuroscience (15) or Work and Organisational Psychology (15), Empirical Work in Cognitive Neuroscience or Work and Organisational Psychology (15), Master’s degree thesis (30).

 A Master’s degree in psychology is an excellent foundation for further research within the different fields of psychology.
 Other common career options are within the areas of qualified investigative work, HR or health.
-You could also work with organisational issues, change management, communication and rehabilitation or be self-employed.
+You could also work with organisational issues, change management, communication and rehabilitation, or be self-employed.

-Read more about this programme on www.lunduniversity.lu.se/Psychology
+Read more about this programme on www.lunduniversity.lu.se/psychology

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Rankings 2017/2018, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund – a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se